SushantPoman/Study/Interview Questions.md

 26. Stubbing in testing
 27. Scopes (Singleton, prototype, session, request, application)
 28. Pessimistic Locking vs Optimistic Locking in JPA
+29. How do you secure your APIs?
+30. Can we use object as a key in HashMap in Java?
+If Yes then How can you implement that?
+31. Let’s say you want to make parallel call for the services, how can you do that using Java ?
+32. How will you handle Multiple microservice instances with the same service?
+33. How will I write the code using Hibernate? what will be the steps in my DAO classes and it’s implementation class?

 # Database
 1. how to increase performance of queries